sharnie/hs-challenge/README.md

 Open [http://localhost:3000/api/v1/sessions](http://localhost:3000/api/v1/sessions) with your browser to see the result.

-Note: `HUBSPOT_API_KEY` was intentionally included for the sake of testing.
+Note: `API_KEY` was intentionally included for the sake of testing.